Boulevard du Temple (photograph)

-The Boulevard du Temple photograph of 1838 (or possibly 1839) is one of the earliest daguerrotype plates produced by Louis Daguerre.
+Boulevard du Temple is a photograph of a Parisian streetscape made in 1838 (or possibly 1837), and is one of the earliest surviving daguerreotype plates produced by Louis Daguerre.
 Although the image seems to be of a deserted street, it is widely considered to be the first photograph to include an image of a human.

-Daguerrotype
+Daguerreotype

 The earliest known photograph, the heliographic View from the Window at Le Gras, had been produced some ten years earlier using a technique that required an exposure time of some eight hours which meant that only static objects could be recorded.
-However, by 1838 Daguerre had developed his own method whereby the exposure was reduced to only four to five minutes.
+However, by 1838, Daguerre had developed his own method whereby the exposure was reduced to only four to five minutes.